jonian/libretro-tanuki3ds/README.md

 | MacOS | [x86_64 App](https://nightly.link/burhanr13/Tanuki3DS/workflows/ci/master/Tanuki3DS-macos-x86_64.zip) <br> [arm64 App](https://nightly.link/burhanr13/Tanuki3DS/workflows/ci/master/Tanuki3DS-macos-arm64.zip) |

 ## Usage
-Launching the app should give you a prompt to select the game file (currently supports .elf, .3ds/.cci, .cxi/.app files, roms must be decrypted).
+Launching the app should give you a prompt to select the game file.
 You can also start a game by dropping its file onto the window.
+The supported formats are:

+- .cci/.3ds
+- .cxi/.app
+- .elf/.axf
+- .3dsx

+All games must be decrypted.

 You can modify emulator settings in the generated config file.